orleansmartins/curso-mpf/README.md

-# WP TC Atividade Econômica
+# Códigos do Curso Python no Mercado Financeiro

-Estudo sobre aplicação do índice TC Atividade Econômica.
+Arquivos do curso.